 In New Jersey, divorce cases are tracked according to their complexity.
 The four tracks are priority, complex, expedited, and standard.
 The priority track is for cases that involve custody and parenting time issues.
 The complex track is for cases that require more expenditure of judicial resources in preparation for trial, due to the number of claims and the legal difficulty of the issues presented.
 The expedited track is for cases where it seems a dispute can be promptly tried with minimal pretrial proceedings.
 Where there are no disputes about marital income or custody, and the spouses have been married less than five years and have no children, it is assigned to the expedited track.
 The standard track is for all other cases.Explore Your Options with a Monmouth County Lawyer During a Divorce

 If you are considering a divorce, it is important to consult a family law attorney about your particular circumstances.
 Goldstein Law Group maintains a main office in Metuchen, New Jersey.
 We also serve clients in Rumson, Red Bank, and communities throughout Middlesex and Ocean Counties.
-Contact us at 732-967-6777 or via our online form to set up a free consultation with a Monmouth County attorney.
+Contact us at 732-967-6777 or via our online form to set up a Free 10 Minute Case Evaluation* with a Monmouth County attorney.